 Murder charged in 2019 stabbing at FCC Terre Haute

 Jun.
-7—A federal grand jury today indicted an inmate on murder charges in connection with a January 2019 stabbing at the federal prison in Terre Haute.
+8—A federal grand jury on Tuesday indicted an inmate on a charge of first-degree murder in connection with a 2019 stabbing at the federal prison in Terre Haute.

 Lawrence Taylor, 41, was an inmate at Federal Correctional Complex Terre Haute when he killed another individual on Jan.
 12, 2019, by stabbing him in the neck, face, chest and elsewhere with a metal weapon, prosecutors said in a news release.